JessLovell/practice-problems/README.md

 :deciduous_tree: | BINARY TREES
 ---------------- | ------------
--- | Is a tree a Binary Search Tree?
+-- | Is a tree a Binary Search tree?
--- | All the possible permutations of a Binary Search Tree.
+-- | All the possible permutations of a Binary Search tree.
--- | Given a Binary Search Tree, serialize the tree into a list.
+-- | Given a Binary Search tree, serialize the tree into a list.
 Given a list, deserialize and create the exact tree.
 -- | How is a binary search tree implemented?
 -- | How do you perform preorder traversal in a given binary tree?
 -- | How do you traverse a given binary tree in preorder without recursion?